-As of June 30, 2014, our portfolio totaled \$365.9 million and consisted of \$322.2 million of senior secured loans, \$30.8 million of second lien secured debt, \$10.3 million of subordinated debt and \$2.6 million of preferred and common equity investments.
-Our debt portfolio consisted of 95% variable-rate investments (including 93% with a LIBOR or prime floor) and 5% fixed-rate investments.
-Overall, the portfolio had unrealized appreciation of \$3.7 million.
-Our overall portfolio consisted of 80 companies with an average investment size of \$4.6 million, a weighted average yield on debt investments of 8.2%, and was invested 88% in senior secured loans, 8% in second lien secured debt and 4% in subordinated debt, preferred and common equity investments.
+As of December 31, 2014, our portfolio totaled \$343.2 million and consisted of \$288.6 million of senior secured loans, \$45.4 million of second lien secured debt and \$9.2 million of subordinated debt, preferred and common equity.
+Our debt portfolio consisted of 95% variable-rate investments (including 92% with a LIBOR or prime floor) and 5% fixed-rate investments.
+As of December 31, 2014, we had one non-accrual debt investment, representing 0.7% of our overall portfolio on a cost basis.
+Overall, the portfolio had net unrealized depreciation of \$4.8 million.
+Our overall portfolio consisted of 72 companies with an average investment size of \$4.8 million, had a weighted average yield on debt investments of 8.5%, and was invested 84% in senior secured loans, 13% in second lien secured debt and 3% in subordinated debt, preferred and common equity.

-As of September 30, 2013, our portfolio totaled \$317.8 million and consisted of \$281.0 million of senior secured loans, \$27.5 million of second lien secured debt and \$9.3 million of subordinated debt, preferred and common equity investments.
-Our debt portfolio consisted of 92% variable-rate investments (including 89% with a LIBOR or prime floor) and 8% fixed-rate investments.
-Overall, the portfolio had net unrealized depreciation of \$1.5 million.
-Our overall portfolio consisted of 83 companies with an average investment size of \$3.8 million, had a weighted average yield on debt investments of 8.1%, and was invested 88% in senior secured loans, 9% in second lien secured debt and 3% in subordinated debt, preferred and common equity investments.
+As of September 30, 2014, our portfolio totaled \$348.4 million and consisted of \$302.5 million of senior secured loans, \$36.5 million of second lien secured debt and \$9.4 million of subordinated debt, preferred and common equity.
+Our debt portfolio consisted of 95% variable-rate investments (including 92% with a LIBOR or prime floor) and 5% fixed-rate investments.
+As of September 30, 2014, we had one non-accrual debt investment, representing 0.6% of our overall portfolio on a cost basis.
+Overall, the portfolio had net unrealized appreciation of \$0.1 million.
+Our overall portfolio consisted of 72 companies with an average investment size of \$4.8 million, had a weighted average yield on debt investments of 8.2%, and was invested 87% in senior secured loans, 10% in second lien secured debt and 3% in subordinated debt, preferred and common equity.

-For the three months ended June 30, 2014, we invested \$30.6 million in four new and seven existing portfolio companies with a weighted average yield on debt investments of 7.1%.
-Sales and repayments of investments for the three months ended June 30, 2014 totaled \$55.6 million.
-For the nine months ended June 30, 2014, we invested \$185.0 million in 29 new and 25 existing portfolio companies with a weighted average yield on debt investments of 7.8%.
-Sales and repayments of investments for the nine months ended June 30, 2014 totaled \$146.8 million.
+For the three months ended December 31, 2014, we invested \$47.0 million in eight new and five existing portfolio companies with a weighted average yield on debt investments of 8.5%.
+Sales and repayments of investments for the three months ended December 31, 2014 totaled \$44.9 million.

-For the three months ended June 30, 2013, we invested \$114.3 million in 26 new and five existing portfolio companies with a weighted average yield on debt investments of 7.5%.
-Sales and repayments of investments for the three months ended June 30, 2013 totaled \$46.4 million.
-For the nine months ended June 30, 2013, we invested \$198.3 million in 54 new and 11 existing portfolio companies with a weighted average yield on debt investments of 8.0%.
-Sales and repayments of investments for the nine months ended June 30, 2013 totaled \$120.7 million.
+For the three months ended December 31, 2013, we invested \$103.9 million in 17 new and 11 existing portfolio companies with a weighted average yield on debt investments of 7.7%.
+Sales and repayments of investments for the three months ended December 31, 2013 totaled \$55.4 million.